pydicom/pynetdicom/docs/tutorials/create_scu.rst

 * Learn how to perform some basic troubleshooting of associations
 * Modify your AE to be an Echo SCU

-The tutorial is written for *pynetdicom* 1.5, which supports Python 2.7, 3.5 and later.
+The tutorial is written for *pynetdicom* 2.0, which supports 3.6 and later.
 You can tell which version of *pynetdicom* you have by running the following command::

-    $ python -c "import pynetdicom; print(pynetdicom.__version__)"
+    $ python -m pynetdicom --versopm

-If you get an error saying "no module named pynetdicom" or if your version is earlier than 1.5, then install or upgrade *pynetdicom* by following the instructions in the :doc:`installation guide</tutorials/installation>`.
+If you get an error or if your version is earlier than 2.0, then install or upgrade *pynetdicom* by following the instructions in the :doc:`installation guide</tutorials/installation>`.
 For this tutorial we'll also be using the :doc:`echoscp<../apps/echoscp>` application that comes with *pynetdicom*.